 Minimum Essential Coverage and the Individual Mandate Tax

-Beginning in 2014, the Patient Protection and Affordable Care Act (PPACA) requires nearly all individuals to demonstrate and maintain proof of “minimum essential coverage,” which includes: qualified employer-sponsored health insurance plans, qualified plans purchased in the individual market, government-sponsored health insurance programs (e.g., Medicare, Medicaid), and grandfathered group health plans.
+Beginning in 2014, the Patient Protection and Affordable Care Act (PPACA) requires nearly all individuals to demonstrate and maintain proof of “minimum essential coverage,” which includes: qualified employer-sponsored health insurance plans, qualified plans purchased in the individual market, government-sponsored health insurance programs (e.g., Medicare, Medicaid), and grandfathered individual and group health plans.

-Failure to demonstrate and maintain minimum essential coverage will leave an individual subject to the individual mandate tax.
+Failure to demonstrate and maintain minimum essential coverage by March 31, 2014 will leave an individual subject to the individual mandate tax.
 For an individual, the tax begins in 2014 and will be $95 or 1 percent (whichever is greater) of household income above the filing threshold.
 In 2015, it rises to $325 or 2 percent above the filing threshold.
 In 2016, it reaches $695 or 2.5 percent above the filing threshold.
 (For families, the figure will be $2,085 in 2016.)
 After 2016, the amount will rise annually by a cost-of-living adjustment.

 Employer Mandate Penalties

-Beginning in 2015, the healthcare law requires “large” employers—businesses with 50 or more full-time or full-time equivalent (FTE) employees—to either offer minimum essential coverage to full-time employees and their dependents or pay a penalty.
-If a “large” employer does not offer minimum essential coverage to full-time employees and their dependents, and one or more full-time employees claim a subsidy on the individual exchange (income below 400 percent of the federal poverty level), then the employer will be subject to a $2,000 per full-time employee penalty (minus 30 full-time employees).
+Beginning in 2015, the healthcare law requires “large” employers—businesses with 50 or more full-time or full-time equivalent (FTE) employees—to either offer minimum essential coverage to full-time employees and their dependents or pay a penalty tax.
+If a “large” employer does not offer minimum essential coverage to full-time employees and their dependents, and one or more full-time employees claim a subsidy on the individual exchange (income between 100 and 400 percent of the federal poverty level), then the employer will be subject to a $2,000 per full-time employee penalty (minus 30 full-time employees).

 If a “large” employer does offer minimum essential coverage to full-time employees and their dependents, but it is deemed unaffordable (self-only premiums exceed 9.5 percent of employee income) or not of minimum value (60 percent actuarial value) for certain full-time employees, then the employer will be subject to the lesser of a $3,000 penalty for those certain full-time employees or $2,000 per full-time employee (minus 30 full-time employees).

 PPACA defines a full-time employee as an individual who is employed an average of at least 130 hours per month (30 hours per week).